carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 An exciting aspect that I know from testing this, the reason AI cites them is NOT because they have the TOC html.

-The reason they are cited is because if you look at the code, there are H2s set up to jump but headers are part of the semantic html.
+The reason they are cited is the H2s set up to jump are part of the semantic html.
 They send a topical message.

 AI would cite content with just the H2s alone!
 The header structures are what makes it easy for LLMs to spend the tokens on your content.

-In fact, my indexation testing data indicates that Google is LESS inclined to index content that isn’t set up with header structures LIKE what you see in what we call listicles.
+In fact, my indexation testing data indicates that Google is **LESS** likely to index content that isn’t set up with header structures LIKE what you see in what we call listicles.
 They aren’t going to spend the resources on a wall of content.
-If Google doesn’t have it in their index, there goes all the potential LLM citations.
+And if Google doesn’t have that content in their index, there goes all the potential LLM citations.

 ## Should Anyone Write Listicles